synapsecns/sanguine/docs/bridge/docs/03-RFQ/02-Relaying/index.md

 This version will auto-assign the executing EOA (`msg.sender`) as the `relayer`
 </div>

+Regardless of the method used, a [BridgeRelayed](https://vercel-rfq-docs.vercel.app/contracts/interfaces/IFastBridge.sol/interface.IFastBridge.html#bridgedepositrefunded) event will be emitted.

 ### Setting the `relayer` parameter
-The address which is specified as the `relayer` on the [relay] will ultimately be reimbursed the funds when the [claim] occurs later.
+The address which is specified as the `relayer` on the [relay] will have control of the reimbursed funds when the [claim] occurs later.

-Note that [Relayer]s can utilize this feature to be reimbursed on different addresses than they are actually relaying from.
+Note that [Relayers](Relayer) can utilize this feature to be reimbursed on different addresses than they are actually relaying from.
 This can be useful for advanced relaying setups, but is not a necessity.

+# Multicalling

+As of FastBridgeV2, it is possible to batch many [relay] transactions together with [Multicall]

+However, the Multicall implementation is limited to non-payable transactions only, so native-gas bridges cannot be included in batches.

 ### Permissions

-Although relaying and claiming can be performed permissionlessly, in the current system [Relayer]s will need to also operate a permissioned [Prover] role.
+Although relaying and claiming can be performed permissionlessly, in the current system [Relayers](Relayer) will need to also operate a permissioned [Prover] role.

 Note that this allows the use of different EOAs to [relay], [prove], and [claim] - which we recommend doing.

-We also recommend that [Relayer]s operate a [Quoter] to compete on pricing and routes, but this is not a necessity.
+We also recommend that [Relayers](Relayer) operate a [Quoter] to compete on pricing and routes, but this is not a necessity.

 ## Next steps

-After a [relay] has been completed, the next step is [Proving] the relay.
+After a [relay] has been completed, the process is fully complete from the perspective of the [User].

+Next, the [Relayer] must proceed to [Proving] the relay so that they can be reimbursed for the liquidity they provided.